top of page

 Gary Weisman

-Meet Gallery Artist Gary Weisman, the masterful bronze sculptor featured in our current exhibition "Three Voices," which reopens to the public on July 2nd!
-A teacher and sculptor of life-size figures and animals, "notable for their energetic musculature and rich, patinaed surfaces," Weisman has been on the faculty as a professor of sculpture at the Pennsylvania Academy of Fine Art since 1986.
-He is a member of the National Sculpture Society and is noted for his close attention to details through all of the processes involved in creating his sculptures.
+Gary Weisman is a teacher and sculptor from maquette through over life-size figures and horses, "notable for their energetic musculature and rich, patinaed surfaces."
+Until recently, Weisman had been a member of the sculpture faculty at the Pennsylvania Academy of Fine Art since 1986.
+He then joined the sculpture faculty at Lyme Academy of Fine Arts, Lyme Ct.
+Rare among contemporary sculptors, Weisman performs every step of his art-making process by hand, from making the plasticine clay, figure modeling, mold making, and doing lost-wax casting in his personal found, to adding the patina.
+Weisman is also a member of the National Sculpture Society and is noted for his close attention to detail through all of the processes involved in creating his sculptures.

-Gary Weisman is the recipient of numerous awards and fellowships, including but not limited to an ARC National Sculpture Award, a Museu Europeu d'Art Modern (MEAM) Award, the Albert Nelson Marquis Who's Who Lifetime Achievement Award, and the Pennsylvania Academy Fellowship, Nepal Residency.
+Gary Weisman is the recipient of numerous awards and fellowships, including his most recent recognition - the 2023 Sculpture House lifetime achievement award from the National Sculpture Society.
+Earlier honors include but are not limited to an ARC National Sculpture Award, a Museu Europeu d'Art Modern (MEAM) Award, the Albert Nelson Marquis Who's Who Lifetime Achievement Award, and the Pennsylvania Academy Fellowship, Nepal Residency.
 Weisman has exhibited in galleries and museums across the country, including the Whitney Museum of American Art, and internationally, and his works are featured in permanent collections in the United States and abroad.

 Gary Weisman bronze sculpture titled "Labyrinth"